 Before switching traffic back to SGP1 from SGPx, SGPx is queueing traffic from ASP1 to the SS7 network.
-If the traffic flow from ASP1 is switched rapidly to SGP1, a race condition exists between messages in SGPx's queue and messages in SGP1's queue.
+(This queueing could either be within the SGP or as a result of queueing within the transport protocol.)
+[RFC 2960] If the traffic flow from ASP1 is switched rapidly to SGP1, a race condition exists between messages in SGPx's queue and messages in SGP1's queue.
 A rapid switch can result in mis-sequencing.

-As SGPx and SGP1 do not necessarily have to belong to the same SG, close queue synchornization between SGPx and SGP1 cannot be expected.
+As SGPx and SGP1 do not necessarily have to belong to the same SG (and because there exists queuing within the transport protocol itself), close queue synchornization between SGPx and SGP1 cannot be expected.